top of page

 Linda Moodry, Secretary

 Strongly committed to the fitness and the overall health of Anaconda, the place where she was born and raised, Linda is delighted to be a founding Board Member of SCRC.
-Professionally, she is a program administrator for Water & Environmental Technologies, a civil engineering and consulting firm which manages the county Community Protective Measures Program regarding Superfund issues.
-Formerly, she served more than 30 years as Public Information Officer for Montana State Prison.
-Included among Linda’s professional experiences are eight years’ service in the U.S. Army Reserve.
+Professionally, she is a program administrator for Water & Environmental Technologies - a civil engineering and consulting firm which manages the county Community Protective Measures Program regarding Superfund issues.
+Formerly, she served for 30+ years as the Public Information Officer for Montana State Prison and she spent eight years’ servicing in the U.S. Army Reserve.
 A strong supporter of victim’s rights, Linda earned a certification in Victim-Offender Dialogue and Mediation.
-She also holds a B.S. in Secondary Education from the University of Montana in Missoula.

 Linda has witnessed the environmental and economic struggles of the region, but can also attest to the building momentum for revitalization.
-Since returning to Anaconda, Linda has translated her substantial communication skills and work experience into service for organizations that give back to the community.
+Since returning to Anaconda, Linda has applied her skills and work experience into service for organizations that give back to the community.
 In addition to her work with SCRC, she also serves as a board member of the Anaconda Community Hospital Foundation, a member of the Community Market committee on good eating and health, and a member of the Anaconda Nonprofit Association.
-Linda’s husband Tom and her daughters, Lacee and Jessie, are all graduates of Anaconda schools and have heartfelt connections to this place.
+Linda’s husband Tom and her daughters, Lacee and Jessie, are all graduates of Anaconda schools.

 DIRECTORS